jfrog/setup-jfrog-cli/README.md

 - run: jfrog --version
 ```

-## Storing Artifactory Servers Details as Secrets
+## Storing Artifactory servers details as secrets
 ### General
 The connection details of the Artifactory servers used by JFrog CLI can be stored as secrets.

-### Crating the Configuration on Your Local Machine
+### Creating the configuration on your local machine
 1. Make sure JFrog CLI version **1.35.3** or above is installed on your local machine by running ```jfrog -v```.
 2. Configure the details of the Artifactory server by running ```jfrog rt c```.
 3. Export the details of the Artifactory server you configured, using the server ID you chose.
 Do this by running ```jfrog rt c export <SERVER ID>```.
 4. Copy the generated token to the clipboard and save it as a secret on GitHub.

-### Using the Secret in the Workflow
+### Using the secret in the workflow
 To use the saved Artifactory server configuration in the workflow, all you need to do it to expose the secret to the workflow.
 The secret should be exposed as an environment variable with the *JF_ARTIFACTORY_* prefix.
 Here's how you do this: